hannobraun/hanno.braun-odw.eu/website/content/notes/cad-criteria/index.md

 Check out my [note about Code-CAD software](/notes/programmatic-cad) for an overview over existing solutions.

+#### 4. User Experience

+The overall user experience of a CAD program should facilitate a convenient and efficient way of working.
+This means the UI in general should be easy to use.
+In Code-CAD programs that come with their own editor, this also applies to the editing experience.

+Since I favor Code-CAD, one inherent weakness of that approach is worth a mention here: Creating 2D sketches can be extremely cumbersome.
+In this case (and others like it), it would be great to have a hybrid approach, where models are defined in code, but a visual editor allows you to create and modify sketches, automatically updating the code while you do that.

-#### 4. Different Views
+#### 5. Different Views

 It should be easy to view all different aspects of your model, including intermediate stages of modeling, not just the final result.
 This seems to be pretty standard in regular GUI-based CAD software, but not in Code-CAD software.

-#### 5. Manipulating Existing Geometry
+#### 6. Manipulating Existing Geometry

 Referencing and manipulating existing geometry can be very useful.
 Tasks like adding a feature to a specific face can become much easier that way.
 Other tasks, like adding a chamfer or fillet to an edge, can turn into a real pain without that capability.

-#### 6. Constraint-based Modeling
+#### 7. Constraint-based Modeling

 Constraint-based modeling means being able to define geometry by defining the relationship between different parts of it.
 "Line A must be parallel to line B", for example, or "Lines A and B must be orthogonal and have the same length".
 Since constraints reference existing geometry, this builds on criterion 4.

 In GUI-based CAD software, constraints enable parametric modeling.
 In Code-CAD software, constraints are less essential, since that approach provides other ways of creating parametric models (and actually, if you keep your code clean, that aspect comes pretty natural).

 But still, even in Code-CAD software, constraint-based modeling can be very useful.
 In some situations, a few well-placed constraints can save a lot of cumbersome code.

-#### 7. Easy Sketching

-2D sketches are extremely useful (even essential) in CAD modeling.
-Unfortunately, using Code-CAD (criterion 2) often means you have to create sketches by typing up the code that defines them.
-And as much as I like typing up code that defines things, I think it is very unnatural in this case, just making things harder than they need to be.

-This is even worse, if you modify an existing sketch.
-Typically, you'll have built more geometry on top of it, and since Code-CAD software often only shows you the final result (criterion 3), you can't even see the sketch you are changing, without shuffling code around.

-I think there is room for a hybrid approach here, where models are defined in code, but a visual editor allows you to create and modify sketches, automatically updating the code while you do that.

 ### Conclusion